mnwhite/LatentHealthLite/README.md

 prediction of a respondent's latent health distribution and reporting type, conditional on their sex, age, and reported sequence of SRHS.

-Both of these tasks can be accomplished with the Python3 script MakeLatentHealthFile.py, which can be run from the command line or from within a Python environment (with slight edits to the code).
-The command line syntax for the file is given by:
+Both of these tasks can be accomplished with the Python script MakeLatentHealthFile.py, which can be run from the command line or from within a Python environment (with slight edits to the code).
+To run the code, you should have the scipy and numpy packages installed.
+These can both be installed from a command line (when navigated to the code directory) with:

+    pip install -r requirements.txt

+The command line syntax for the main script file is given by:

     python MakeLatentHealthFile.py worktype spec_name output_name node_count health_min health_max Z_to_cond